 1. Values makes the organization and the organization makes it explicit

 If you want to be taken seriously, take values seriously.
 Don't follow the bandwagon.
-Set values resonate at all levels, and your committed to in the long haul.
+Set values that resonate at all levels, and your committed to, in the long haul.
 Periodically reflect, build on, and keep these alive at every fork in your organizational journey.

 2. Live it and breath it